Areid406/ATM/README.md

 the ATM is only stated to contain 85$ worth of change).
 This was resolved in the isChangePossible() function that exists in Processor.cs

-Our program consists of 3 classes, change, Processor, and ATM.
+Our program consists of 3 classes; Change, Processor, and ATM.
 Our program could have easily been implemented with the use of a single class, but we are anticipating the need to further modify/extend the behavior of this program with future assignments, thus hopefully making our program more flexible to increased